Series Representation of Jointly S$\alpha$S Distribution via Symmetric Covariations: Background and Motivation

-where: \begin{itemize} \item $\langle\bm \theta,\bm s\rangle=\sum_{k=1}^d\theta_ks_k$ denotes the canonical inner product of the two vectors $\bm \theta$ and $\bm s$. \item The parameter $\alpha$ is called the characteristic exponent or the index of stability.
-It is one of the most important parameters of the jointly S$\alpha$S distribution, which measures the level of heavy tails of $\bm X$.
-For example, when $\alpha\in(0,2)$, the $k$-th order moment of a stable random variable explodes once $k\ge\alpha$. \item The symmetric finite nonnegative measure $\bm{\varGamma_X}$ is called the spectral measure of $\bm X$.
+where: \begin{itemize} \item $\langle\bm \theta,\bm s\rangle=\sum_{k=1}^d\theta_ks_k$ denotes the canonical inner product of $\bm \theta$ and $\bm s$. \item $\alpha$ is called the stability parameter or characteristic exponent.
+It is one of the key parameters characterizing a jointly S$\alpha$S distribution, which measures the level of heavy tails of $\bm X$.
+In particular, when $\alpha\in(0,2)$, any $k$-th order moment of a stable random variable explodes once $k\ge\alpha$. \item The symmetric finite nonnegative measure $\bm{\varGamma_X}$ is called the spectral measure of $\bm X$.
 This functional parameter, together with the stability parameter $\alpha$, fully captures the joint distribution of $\bm X$.
-It is worth noting that, $\bm{\varGamma_X}$ is unique in the non-Gaussian case i.e., $\alpha\in(0,2)$; it is not unique when $\bm X$ is Gaussian ($\alpha=2$, see e.g. \cite{Taqqu1994}). \end{itemize} \end{definition}
+It is worth noting that $\bm{\varGamma_X}$ is unique in the non-Gaussian case, i.e., $\alpha\in(0,2)$; it is not unique when $\bm X$ is Gaussian ($\alpha=2$, see, e.g., \cite{Taqqu1994}). \end{itemize} \end{definition}

-In the univariate case $d=1$, for each S$\alpha$S $X$, there is some $\gamma\ge0$ such that the characteristic function of $X$ takes the following particular simple form:
+In the univariate case ($d=1$), $\bm{\varGamma_X}$ is degenerate to a nonnegative-valued parameter.
+Then for each single-valued S$\alpha$S random variable $X$, there is some $\gamma\ge0$ such that the characteristic function of $X$ takes the following particularly simple form: